-Hermès takes a stab at sustainable yet again.
-The luxury label’s sister line Petit h, that creates covet-ables from cast-offs got its petit hands on one of the company’s most iconic products, the silk carré!
+Hermès takes a stab at sustainability yet again.
+The luxury label’s sister line, Petit h, which creates covet-ables from cast-offs, got its petit hands on one of the company’s most iconic products, the silk carré!
 So after a $100,000 Panda bear, among other things of discarded materials, the line created some papier de soie this time.
-And up with the label for this up-cycling venture is interior design duo Nicolas Daul and Julien Demanche who further fashioned objects out of the silk paper.
+And up with the label for this up-cycling venture is interior design duo Nicolas Daul and Julien Demanche, who further fashioned objects out of the silk paper.

 [Via – WWD]